opengauss-mirror/docs/content/docs-lite/en/docs/Developerguide/alter-table.md

         >-   **ALTER \[ COLUMN \] column\_name SET STATISTICS \[PERCENT\] integer**
         >    Specifies the per-column statistics-gathering target for subsequent  **ANALYZE**  operations.
 The target can be set in the range from 0 to 10000.
 Set it to  **–1**  to revert to using the default system statistics target.
         >-   **\{ADD | DELETE\} STATISTICS \(\(column\_1\_name, column\_2\_name \[, ...\]\)\)**
         >    Adds or deletes the declaration of collecting multi-column statistics to collect multi-column statistics as needed when  **ANALYZE**  is performed for a table or a database.
-The statistics about a maximum of 32 columns can be collected at a time.
+If the GUC parameter **enable\_functional\_dependency** is disabled, the statistics about a maximum of 32 columns can be collected at a time.
+If the GUC parameter **enable\_functional\_dependency** is enabled, the statistics about a maximum of 4 columns can be collected at a time.
 You are not allowed to add or delete such declaration for system catalogs or foreign tables.
         >-   **ALTER \[ COLUMN \] column\_name SET \( \{attribute\_option = value\} \[, ... \] \)**
         >    **ALTER \[ COLUMN \] column\_name RESET \( attribute\_option \[, ... \] \)**
         >    Sets or resets per-attribute options.